 RE-READ THE LAST CHAPTER ↔ OR KEEP READING TO THE NEXT!

 This might not work.
 It might completely backfire on her, and Kierah knew it.
 But she was standing in front of the closed door anyway.
-This particular closed door was one of the last places she’d ever thought she would … Continue reading Chapter 8: Breaking into Kelmar
+This particular closed door was one of the last places she’d ever thought she would go, voluntarily, but it was a last resort.
+She’d thought about what Ames had said … Continue reading Chapter 8: Breaking into Kelmar

 Chapter 8 coming Monday night!
 I’d love to hear your thoughts — please leave a comment OR shoot me an email!